dotnet/dotnet-monitor/documentation/configuration.md

 ## Configuration Schema

-`dotnet-monitor`'s various configuration knobs have been documented via JSON schema.
+`dotnet monitor`'s various configuration knobs have been documented via JSON schema.
 Using a modern editor like VS or VS Code that supports JSON Schema makes it trivial to author complex configuration objects with support for completions and rich descriptions via tooltips.

 To get completion support in your editor, simply add the `$schema` property to the root JSON object as shown below: